-(b) the notional non-life Minimum Capital Requirement, in respect of its non-life activity,
+(b) the notional non-life Minimum Capital Requirement, in respect of its non-life activity, and the minimum financial obligation in respect of its life insurance activity or non-life activity must not be borne by the other activity.

-(4) As long as the minimum financial obligations specified in sub-regulation (3) are fulfilled and the GFSC is informed, the undertaking may use to cover the Solvency Capital Requirement referred to in regulation 90, the explicit eligible own-fund items which are still available for one or the other activity.

-(5) The GFSC must analyse the results in both life and non-life insurance activities so as to ensure that the requirements of sub-regulations (1) to (4) are fulfilled.

-(6) An insurance undertaking to which regulation 63(2) or (6) applies must draw up accounts-

-- (a) so as to show the sources of the results for life and non-life insurance separately, broken down according to origin, including- - (i) all income, in particular premiums, payments by reinsurers and investment income, and - (ii) expenditure, in particular insurance settlements, additions to technical provisions, reinsurance premiums and operating expenses in respect of insurance business; and - (b) items common to both activities must be entered in the accounts in accordance with methods of apportionment accepted by the GFSC.

-(7) An insurance undertaking must, on the basis of the accounts, prepare a statement in which the eligible basic own-fund items covering each notional Minimum Capital Requirement as referred to in sub-regulation (2) are clearly identified, in accordance with regulations 89(4).

-(8) If the amount of eligible basic own-fund items with respect to one of the activities is insufficient to cover the minimum financial obligations referred to in sub-regulation (3)(a), the GFSC must apply to the deficient activity the measures provided for in these Regulations, whatever the results in the other activity.

-(9) Despite sub-regulation (3)(b), those measures may include the GFSC authorising a transfer of explicit eligible basic own-fund items from one activity to the other.
+- (4) As long as the minimum financial obligations specified in sub-regulation (3) are fulfilled and the GFSC is informed, the undertaking may use to cover the Solvency Capital Requirement referred to in regulation 90, the explicit eligible own-fund items which are still available for one or the other activity. - (5) The GFSC must analyse the results in both life and non-life insurance activities so as to ensure that the requirements of sub-regulations (1) to (4) are fulfilled. - (6) An insurance undertaking to which regulation 63(2) or (6) applies must draw up accounts- - (a) so as to show the sources of the results for life and non-life insurance separately, broken down according to origin, including- - (i) all income, in particular premiums, payments by reinsurers and investment income, and - (ii) expenditure, in particular insurance settlements, additions to technical provisions, reinsurance premiums and operating expenses in respect of insurance business; and - (b) items common to both activities must be entered in the accounts in accordance with methods of apportionment accepted by the GFSC. - (7) An insurance undertaking must, on the basis of the accounts, prepare a statement in which the eligible basic own-fund items covering each notional Minimum Capital Requirement as referred to in sub-regulation (2) are clearly identified, in accordance with regulations 89(4). - (8) If the amount of eligible basic own-fund items with respect to one of the activities is insufficient to cover the minimum financial obligations referred to in sub-regulation (3)(a), the GFSC must apply to the deficient activity the measures provided for in these Regulations, whatever the results in the other activity. - (9) Despite sub-regulation (3)(b), those measures may include the GFSC authorising a transfer of explicit eligible basic own-fund items from one activity to the other. - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

-Financial Services (Insurance Companies) Regulations 2020
+PART 6

-PART 6 VALUATION OF ASSETS AND LIABILITIES, TECHNICAL PROVISIONS, OWN FUNDS, SOLVENCY CAPITAL REQUIREMENT, MINIMUM CAPITAL REQUIREMENT AND INVESTMENT RULES
+VALUATION OF ASSETS AND LIABILITIES, TECHNICAL PROVISIONS, OWN FUNDS, SOLVENCY CAPITAL REQUIREMENT, MINIMUM CAPITAL REQUIREMENT AND INVESTMENT RULES